Kkubeck/fallout_card-reader/README.md

 1. Keep it pythonic
 2. Since final product will be deployed to Jetson Nano use cloud-based solution when possible
 3. Test device switching in openCV with USB.
 Set camera_index = 1 for connected usb device
+4. Concentrate on capturing clear images rather than preprocessing before OCR
+5. Switched camera type from webcam to document cam